nelson-n/cs-math-nn/README.md

 ## Processors

 * :heavy_multiplication_x: Build a simple ARM7 CPU in Verilog or with another infrastructure.
     * Start by building a pipeline with simple start, decode, fetch, and exectute commands.
 Then build a simple register/memory unit to push and pull data, a simple ALU (arithmetic logic unit) that can perform basic arithmetic and logic operations, and a simple CU (control unit) for finding instructions and directing operations.
 These should be built on top of the functional units constructed in the hardware lesson.
     * Additional: Write basic arithmetic instructions, branch instructions, and memory instructions.
 Allow for instruction out-of-order, basic parallelism, dependency graphs for instructions.
 Set up memory hierarchy with Registers, L1 cache, L2 cache, L3 cache, DRAM.

 * :heavy_multiplication_x: Extra-curricular: GPU basics.

-### Section 3: Compilers
+## Compilers

-* Learn RISC-V architecture, contrast with x86, ARM, and other instruction set architectures.

-:x: Build a C compiler in Haskell.
-Consider the basics of compiler design.
-Write a parser, output ARM assembly which can then be run through the processor designed in lesson 2.
+* :heavy_multiplication_x: Build a C compiler in Haskell.
+Consider the basics of compiler design, write a parser, output ARM assembly which can then be run through the simple processor designed in the processors lesson.
     * Build functions for converting binary to numbers and ASCII characters.

-### Section 4: Operating System
+* :heavy_multiplication_x: Learn RISC-V architecture, contrast with x86, ARM, and other instruction set architectures.

+## Operating Systems

-:x: Build a UNIX-ish operating system in C or C++ with simple abilities like open, read, write, close, init, cat, ls, rm.
+* :heavy_multiplication_x: Build a UNIX-ish operating system in C or C++ with simple abilities like open, read, write, close, init, cat, ls, rm.

-:x: Build a filesystem like FAT in C or C++.
+* :heavy_multiplication_x: Build a filesystem like FAT in C or C++.

-### Section: Networking
+## Networking

-### Section: Data Structures
+## Data Structures

-:x: Learn the low-level data structures behind the base data types in Python such
-as: list, array, tuple, et cetera.
+* :heavy_multiplication_x: Learn the low-level data structures behind the base data types in Python such as: list, array, tuple, et cetera.
 Build versions of these data types in C++ and then port to Python with a package such as `pybind11`.

-### Section: Algorithms
+## Algorithms

-### Section: Lower Level Languages
+## Lower Level Languages

-:x: C, C++, more.
+* :heavy_multiplication_x: Notes on C, C++, potentially Go or Rust.

-:x: Replicate lower level Python functions such as len(), dictionary, hash table, sorting algorithm, slicing, indexing, set inclusion, et cetera in C++ to learn how these functions work.
+* :heavy_multiplication_x: Replicate lower level Python functions such as len(), dictionary, hash table, sorting algorithm, slicing, indexing, set inclusion, et cetera in C++ to learn how these functions work.
 Then port these functions to Python with `pybind11`.
+Interface these functions with the data structures built from scratch in the data structures lesson.

-### Section: Higher Level Languages
+## Higher Level Languages

-:x: Python, R, more.
+* :heavy_multiplication_x: Notes on Python, R, Julia.

-* Fluent Python - Luciano Ramalho
-* Advanced R - Hadley Wickham
+* :heavy_check_mark: Advanced R - Hadley Wickham
+    * Upload notes and a link to the book here.

-:x: Overview of OOP.
+* :heavy_multiplication_x: Overview of object-oriented-programming (OOP).

-### Section: Parallel Computing
+## Parallel Computing

-### Section: Databases.
+## Databases

-### Section: The Internet
+## The Internet

-### Section: Machine Learning / AI
+## Machine Learning / AI

-Port in work from scientia.
+* :heavy_multiplication_x: Feedforward neural network -> recurrent neural network -> convolution neural network -> ResNet -> Transformer, all from scratch.

-Go through Karpathy lectures.
-Build ResNet from scratch, build Transformer from scratch (verify the correct order of models feedforward -> X -> Y) so that all paradigmatic models are built from scratch.
+    * Verify the correct order of the models so that all paradigmatic neural network models are built in-order.

-### Extra Curricular Study
+## Extra Curricular Study

-#### Hashing Functions
+### Hashing Functions / Cryptography

-:x: Write a hashing function from scratch.
+* :heavy_multiplication_x: Write a hashing function from scratch.
 Use the hashing function to build a hash table function.

-#### Statistics
+### Statistics

-Port in work from scientia.

-Do some statistical work in Julia.
+* :heavy_multiplication_x: Do some statistics work in Julia.

-#### Mathematics
+### Mathematics

-Port in work from scientia.

-Learn differential equations.
+* :heavy_multiplication_x: Learn: differential equations, partial differential equations.
+    * Work on maths courses in Julia.

+* :heavy_multiplication_x: Review multivariable calculus, gradient descent, formalize pre-existing notes and upload them.

-#### Information Theory and Entropy
+### Information Theory and Entropy

-#### Git
+### Git
 * Add Git notes here, link to useful Git book.

-### Acknowledgements / Inspiration
+## Acknowledgements / Inspiration

 [Self-learning-Computer-Science - PKUFlyingPig](https://github.com/PKUFlyingPig/Self-learning-Computer-Science/blob/main/README.md)